SpektraSystems/Microsoft-Cloud-Workshop/container-and-devops/README.md

 * az --version
 * kubectl

-Also verify that the user is able to RDP into the virtual machine FQDN of the virtual machine and administrator credentials are provided in the lab details page.
+Also verify that the user is able to RDP into the virtual machine as well as FabMedical directory is there in the users home directory
+FQDN of the virtual machine and administrator credentials are provided in the lab details page.

 # Known Issues